WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

  ==  Frequently Asked Questions  ==

+= How does this WordPress Moodle integration plugin work? = Edwiser Bridge creates a seamless bridge between WordPress and Moodle, allowing you to display, sell, and manage Moodle courses directly from your WordPress website.
+The integration synchronizes users, courses, and enrollment data in real-time.

+= Is this the best Moodle WordPress integration plugin available? = Yes, Edwiser Bridge is the most comprehensive WordPress Moodle integration solution, offering features like WooCommerce integration, automated synchronization, and multi-site connectivity that aren't available in other Moodle WordPress plugins.

 = Does Edwiser Bridge support Multi-lingual/WPML? =
 Unfortunately,  Edwiser Bridge is currently not compatible with Multi-lingual/WPML solutions.